 If you’re a coffee junkie and need one on the go, then take a reusable coffee cup with you so you can avoid those disposable ones.

-Try, as long as possible, to shop from local artists and in smaller locally owned shops to support the locals in Paris instead of the large brands, often foreign-owned.
+Try, as long as possible, to shop from local artists and in smaller locally owned shops to support the locals in Paris instead of the large brands, which are often foreign-owned.

 Learn a few phrases in French before you go, so that you show that you’re trying when communicating with the locals.